-that area within San Juan, Rio Arriba, Sandoval, and McKinley Counties that is defined as being outside the valleys of the San Juan, Animas, Rio Grande, and La Plata Rivers, which is bounded by the topographic line on either side of the river that is 100 vertical feet above the river channel measured perpendicularly to the river channel, and which is outside those areas that lie within 50 vertical feet, measured perpendicularly to the drainage channel, of all perennial and ephemeral creeks, canyons, washes, arroyos, and draws located within the oil and gas producing areas of the San Juan Basin in northwestern New Mexico, provided that the areas do not lie between the above-named rivers and the Highland Park Ditch, Hillside Thomas Ditch, Cunningham Ditch, Farmers Ditch, Halford Independent Ditch, Citizens Ditch, or Hammond Ditch and the pit site is not located in water bearing alluvium, no protectable ground water is present or if present, will not be adversely affected by the discharge, and the discharge is not located within a Wellhead Protection Area; or any area where the discharge quality meets New Mexico Water Quality Control Commission ground water standards.
+that area within San Juan, Rio Arriba, Sandoval, and McKinley Counties that is defined as being-outside the valleys of the San Juan, Animas, Rio Grande, and La Plata Rivers, which areis bounded by the topographic lines on either side of the rivers that areis 100 vertical feet above the river channels, measured perpendicularly to the river channels, and which is outside those areas -that lie within 50 vertical feet, measured perpendicularly to the drainage channel, of all perennial and ephemeral creeks, canyons, washes, arroyos, and draws, located within the oil and gas producing areas of the San Juan Basin in northwestern New Mexico, provided that and is outside the areas do not lie between the above-named rivers and the Highland Park Ditch, Hillside Thomas Ditch, Cunningham Ditch, Farmers Ditch, Halford Independent Ditch, Citizens Ditch, or Hammond Ditch, and provided that -the pit site is not located in water bearing alluviumor within a wellhead protection area and, no protectable ground water is present or if present, will not be adversely affected by the discharge, and the discharge is not located within a Wellhead Protection Area; or any area where the discharge quality into the pit meets New Mexico Water Quality Control Commission ground water standards.

-- 3. Special Requirements for Below-grade Tanks.
-All below-grade tanks shall be constructed with secondary containment and leak detection.
-The operator of any below-grade tank constructed prior to (effective date of this rule) shall demonstrate its integrity annually and shall remove it or equip it with leak detection at the time of any major repairs. - 4.
-Sumps.
-Integrity of all sumps shall be demonstrated annually.
+3. Special Requirements for Below-grade Tanks.
+All below-grade tanks constructed after April 15, 2004 shall be constructed with secondary containment and leak detection.
+The operator of any below-grade tank constructed prior to (effective date of this rule)April 15, 2004 shall demonstrate\test its integrity annually and shall promptly repair or replace any below-grade tank that does not demonstrate integrity.
+Any such below-grade tank shall be remove it or equipped it with leak detection at the time of any major repairs.